Yankees vs. Brewers Player Props Betting Odds

-Gleyber Torres and Christian Yelich are among the players with prop bets on the table when the New York Yankees and the Milwaukee Brewers square off at Yankee Stadium on Saturday (first pitch at 2:05 PM ET).
+Player prop betting options for Gleyber Torres, Christian Yelich and others are available in the New York Yankees-Milwaukee Brewers matchup at Yankee Stadium on Sunday, starting at 1:35 PM ET.

 Bet on this matchup or its props with BetMGM!